Why Yorkdale's sea of cars may soon be sinking underground | CBC News

 Yorkdale's massive parking lots to be transformed into new neighbourhood

-New neighbourhood will cover 680 square metres and include up to 1,500 residential units, city documents say
+New neighbourhood will cover 680,000 square metres and include up to 1,500 residential units

 The city is launching a study aimed at relieving one of Toronto's most notorious traffic headaches — the roadways around Yorkdale Shopping Centre.